 - Scratch marks (suggests pest activity)

-Many people assume that a crawl space vapor barrier can hold up for 20-25 years because it’s made of heavy-duty plastic.
+Many homeowners assume that a crawl space vapor barrier can hold up for 20-25 years because it’s made of heavy-duty plastic.
 Accidents can happen, pests can tear up this space, and leaky pipes can introduce moisture.
 In other words, sealing the crawl space doesn’t take away the risk factors.

 Taking Care of Your Crawl Space Encapsulation